bde91/PiModules/Home.md

-# UPS PIco Wiki
+# PiModules Wiki

-Welcome to the UPS PIco!
+Welcome to the PiModules Wiki!
 Here you'll find information on using all of the PiModule and ModMyPi collaborative products such as the UPS PIco, UPS PIco +, PowerMyPi and others!